Chiral superconductivity from parent Chern band and its non-Abelian generalization: Phase diagram

-In the purple region of Fig.~[\ref{Picture1}.(a)] we have $\mu <0$ that stands for the BEC phase.
+In the blue region of Fig.~[\ref{PictureS1}] we have $\mu <0$ that stands for the BEC phase.
 The transition between TSC and BEC phases here is rather interesting.
 The TSC phase has positive chemical potential $\mu$.
-Deep in the TSC phase, the electrons are dominantly paired close to the Fermi surface, in accordance with the fact that the Bogoliubov band gap is approximately minimized near the first BZ edge deep in the TSC phase.
-This can be checked for the inset of $u = 0.1\epsilon_K$ in Fig.~[\ref{Picture4}] showing the corresponding Bogoliubov band dispersion.
+Deep in the TSC phase, the electrons are dominantly paired close to the Fermi surface, in accordance with the fact that the Bogoliubov band gap is approximately minimized near the Fermi wavevector deep in the TSC phase.
+This can be checked for the inset of $u = 0.72\epsilon_K$ in Fig.~[\ref{Picture4}] (plotted at $q_0=0.3|{\bm K}|$) showing the corresponding Bogoliubov band dispersion.
 The Cooper pair is extended in real space.
-The increasing of electron-phonon interaction $u$ leads to the drop of $\mu$ as well as the decreasing of the Cooper pair size, such that the electrons deep in the Fermi sea starts to pair.
-Different from the case of $s$-wave, for $(p+ip)$-wave there exists a critical $u^*$ where $\mu =0$ and Bogoliubov band gap closes at the $\Gamma$ point.
+The increasing of electron-phonon interaction $u$ leads to the drop of $\mu$ as well as the decreasing of the Cooper pair size, such that the electrons deep in the Fermi sea start to pair.
+Different from the case of $s$-wave, for $(p+ip)$-wave there exists a critical $u^*$ where $\mu =0$ and Bogoliubov band gap closes at ${\bm k}=0$.
 This can be seen that $E({\bm k} = 0) = 0$ when $\mu =0$ and $\Delta({\bm k} = 0) = 0$ for $(p+ip)$-wave.
 The Chern number for the Bogoliubov band changes from $1$ in TSC phase to $0$ in BEC phase, signaling a topological phase transition from the TSC to the trivial gapped BEC phase.
-In the BEC phase, the more negative $\mu$ is, the more electrons in the Fermi sea are paired and the size of the Cooper pairs are smaller.
-The gap of Bogoliubov band is minimal at $\Gamma$ point, as shown in the insets with $u = 0.47 \epsilon_K$ and $u = 0.6 \epsilon_K$ in Fig.~[\ref{Picture4}].
-Details of the topological phase transition from TSC to BEC phases with fixed $v = 0.05 \epsilon_K$ and varying $u$ are shown in Fig.~[\ref{Picture4}].
-We point out that at finite temperature such a phase transition will change to crossover~\cite{Crepel2023topological}.
+In the BEC phase, the more negative $\mu$ is, the more electrons in the Fermi sea are paired and the size of the Cooper pairs is smaller.
+The gap of Bogoliubov band is minimal at ${\bm k}=0$, as shown in the insets with $u = 1.08 \epsilon_K$ and $u = 1.2 \epsilon_K$ in Fig.~[\ref{Picture4}].
+Details of the topological phase transition from TSC to BEC phases with fixed $v = \epsilon_K$ and varying $u$ are shown in Fig.~[\ref{Picture4}].
+We point out that at finite temperature such a phase transition will change to a crossover~\cite{Crepel2023topological}.